-Mindful eating changes your brain and behavior
+How mindful eating changes your brain and behavior

-2. Sit at a table
+1. Sit at a table

-3. Chew more and pause between bites
+2. Chew more (and pause between bites)

 If you’re used to eating a meal in 5-minutes, chewing more might not feel natural to you.
 With repeated practice though, it will become your new normal.
 A general recommendation is to chew each bite 30 times but if you don’t want to count, think of the consistency of a smoothie and try to chew each bite down to that texture.

-5. Be grateful for what you’re eating
+4. Be grateful for what you’re eating

-6. Visualize the nourishment
+5. Visualize the nourishment

 While you’re eating some blueberries, imagine Vitamin C making your immune system stronger.
 Imagine the antioxidants helping to delay aging and plumping up those laugh lines.
 Think about the fact that the fiber in your oatmeal is helping your heart and even helping to prevent cancer.
 By creating a more visual experience, we operate less on automatic.

-7. Use smaller plates
+6. Use smaller plates